aeternity/ae_mdw/README.md

 ### `/v2/names`

-Names can be filtered by state, which can containe the following values:
+Names can be filtered by state, which can contain the following values:

 - `inactive` - for listing `inactive` names (expired or revoked)
 - `active` - for listing `active` names